DavidJDBA/OSM/OHM_Intro_for_Maptime/OHM_HowTo.md

 ### Some History of Transportation Around Mammoth

 In 1878, Philetus W. Norris, second superintendent of Yellowstone, built a new road from Mammoth south to the Geyser Basins.
 This route was laid out when Norris surveyed the area from atop Sepulcher Mountain.
 He also created a road around Bunsen Peak in 1879--the first planned secondary road in the park.
-From Carpenter's book and early maps of Yellowstone, we can derive a timeline.
+From Culpin's book and early maps of Yellowstone, we can derive a timeline.

 * 1878:  Road south of Mammoth over Snowy Pass.
 * 1879:  Road around Bunsen Peak.